svn2github/oobash/0.39.3/docs/ReadMe.txt

 or
 __HELP__="false"
 in the oobash<version>.source file.
-You can see an stacktrace example script in the docs/examples directory.
+You can see a stacktrace example script in the docs/examples directory.

 L) "Exceptions"
 ################